miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 off the server, like for an Organization that has a long list of Projects.
 I lost a precious half hour spinning my wheels over spinning a spinner and locking and unlocking a button.
-I had it working just great in a prior app and I thought giving Claude a taste of the old working code and bippity boppity boo&#151; but nooooooo.
+I had it working just great in a prior app and I thought giving Claude a taste of the old working code and bippity boppity boo— but nooooooo.
 Claude says take a trip down the rabbit hole and puts a firm foot on my butt and gives a shove.
 ChatGPT 4o is no better.
 So back off.
 It has the benefit of being it's own built-in todo list for later.
 I can always revisit